 Emergency Food Storage Layer 3: The Long Emergency

-If you are like me and enjoy going “through the looking glass” then you might want long term food storage.
-The chances of ever needing long term food storage, in my opinion, is easily less than 1%.
+If you are like me and enjoy going “through the looking glass” then you might want long-term food storage.
+The chances of ever needing long-term food storage, in my opinion, is easily less than 1%.
 Money spent on long-term food storage is almost certainly money wasted.
 But it’s worth it to me for the peace of mind.

 If you are going down the rabbit hole and preparing for a long emergency like an EMP, solar flare, financial collapse, pandemic, etc. then you don’t need my advice.

 Most people don’t know that if you go to Walmart.com and search for emergency food storage you will find great deals on food storage.
-I believe it is better to look at what’s actually in these “mega-packs”, decide what you will eat or won’t eat and then buy your own version item by item.
+I believe it is better to look at what’s actually in these “mega-packs”, decide what you will eat or won’t eat, and then buy your own version item by item.
 You would think it’s more expensive, but really it isn’t.

-I did a cost comparison the “1 person 6-month” pack which costs $410 and took out the items I won’t eat: like hard white wheat and imitation meat substitute.
+I did a cost comparison of the “1 person 6-month” pack which costs $410 and took out the items I won’t eat: such as hard white wheat and imitation meat substitute.
 Buying the items individually without the junk I just won’t eat ended up costing $211 instead of $410.
 I can use the extra $199 to replace them with items that I will actually eat.
 In this case, almost half the cost of the “mega pack’ would have been wasted.

-If you’re going to store food then you must store water, and lots of it.
+If you’re going to store food then you must store water and lots of it.
 A male in a temperate climate needs 3 liters of water per day.
 A woman needs 2.2 liters.
 That’s minimum.
 I prefer to store 2 gallons of drinking and cooking water per person per day.
-For my family of 3 that’s 42 gallons per week.
+For my family of 3, that’s 42 gallons per week.
 The easiest solution is blue plastic barrels.
 Each will hold 42 gallons of water.
 They keep contaminates and light out so the water will stay fresh and clean indefinitely.
 You can buy new barrels from U-line for $55 or used barrels from Craigslist for $20 each.
-The math is simple: one barrel will provide one grown man with about 2 months of MINIMAL drinking water only.
+The math is simple: one barrel will only provide one grown man with about 2 months of MINIMAL drinking water.
 If you live in an apartment and don’t have room for something this big then just buy lots of 1-gallon or 5-gallon water jugs and stack them on shelves in the closet.

 Keep at least 1 gallon of UNSCENTED bleach in your storage plan.
 Just a few drops of bleach can disinfect a gallon of drinking water.
 Your municipal water supply cleans the water with chlorine.
 That’s the same thing that’s in basic unscented bleach.
 This will allow you to collect rainwater and purify it.